heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/README.md

 </details>

+## Tips

+You are allowed to reuse your _"Bases de données relationnelles (BDR)"_ project for this practical work.

+You can decide to merge the two projects into one if you want or keep the idea and implement it in a different way (in memory as you will see in the course materials).

+However, you must ensure that you meet all the criteria of this practical work and that you respect all the constraints.
+In our experience, it might be easier to start from scratch with a new idea.
+But you are welcome to try!

 ## Finished?
 Was it easy?
 Was it hard?

 Can you let us know what was easy and what was difficult for you during this